MeteoGroup/weather-api/WEATHER-API-BLUEPRINT.md

 # General information

+This technical document was created for developers who are creating applications based on weather data provided by this API.

+The Weather API resolves weather data based on location specified by latitude and longitude coordinates.
+For weather parameters prediction API offer ["forecast" endpoint](#forecastGroup) and for weather history parameters API offer ["observation" endpoint](#observationGroup).

+This document is using [API blueprint format](https://apiblueprint.org/documentation/).

-All endpoints are secured and data are transmitted over HTTPS protocol.
+All endpoints are **secured** with HTTP basic authorization and data are transmitted over HTTPS protocol.
+If you want to get access please use [request form](https://meteogroup.zendesk.com/hc/en-gb/requests/new?ticket_form_id=64951).

-# Group Observation
+# <a name="observationGroup"></a>Group Observation

 ## Retrieve weather observation [/observation?location={latitudeInDegree,longitudeInDegree}{&speedUnit}{&temperatureUnit}{&precipitationUnit}]